ghelouis/mkvisu/README.md

 MKVISU
 ======

-Simple visualizer for browsing MKV files.
+Simple visualizer for MKV files.

 How it works: metadata informations are extracted from mkv files and used to generate an interface with static web pages.